mlcommons/training/object_detection/caffe2/README.md

 Mask: per-pixel sigmoid, average binary cross-entropy loss.

 ### Optimizer
 Momentum SGD.
-Weight decay of 0.0001, momenum of 0.9.
+Weight decay of 0.0001, momentum of 0.9.

 # 5. Quality
 ### Quality metric
-As Mask R-CNN can provide both boxes and masks, we evalute on both box and mask mAP.
+As Mask R-CNN can provide both boxes and masks, we evaluate on both box and mask mAP.

 ### Quality target
 Box mAP of 0.377, mask mAP of 0.339